syncfusion-content/maui-docs/MAUI/Autocomplete/Searching-Filtering.md

 **Step 2:** Then, implement the `GetMatchingIndexes` method of the `IAutocompleteFilterBehavior` interface to create your suggestion list (containing the indices of the filtered items) based on the text entered in the `Autocomplete` control that needs to be shown in the drop-down.
 The `GetMatchingIndexes` method contains following arguments.

-* `source` - The owner of the filter behavior, which holds information about `ItemsSource`  property and so on.
+* `source` - The owner of the filter behavior, which holds information about the `ItemsSource`  property and so on.
 * `filterInfo` - Contains details about the text entered in `Autocomplete` control.
 Using this text, you can prepare suggestion list, which gets displayed in the drop-down list.

 The following image shows how to display cities in a drop-down based on the country name entered in the `Autocomplete` control.